Aegiq/lightworks/docs/source/sdk/circuit.rst

 Parameterization
 ----------------

-Circuits in the SDK support parameterization through a dedicated :doc:`../sdk_reference/parameter` object included within the SDK.
+Circuits in Lightworks support parameterization through a dedicated :doc:`../sdk_reference/parameter` object included within the module.
 This allows for different values in the circuit to be modified after circuit creation, which can simplify the process of adjusting circuits.
 This Parameter object has a range of functionalities, which are detailed in the :doc:`parameters` section.
 To parametrize a circuit, we will start by defining a parameter, which we assign an initial value to and can optionally include a label which will be used when displaying.

 .. code-block:: Python

-    parameter = sdk.Parameter(0.5, label = "reflectivity")
+    parameter = lw.Parameter(0.5, label = "reflectivity")

 We can then use this in a circuit, providing the parameter object in place of the normal value.

 .. code-block:: Python

-    circuit = sdk.Circuit(4)
+    circuit = lw.Circuit(4)

     circuit.add_bs(0, reflectivity = parameter)
     circuit.add_bs(2, reflectivity = parameter)